Efficient Self-supervised Vision Pretraining with Local Masked Reconstruction: Experiments

-\textbf{Object detection and instance segmentation.} We finetune our model end-to-end on MS COCO \cite{mscoco} for the object detection and instance segmentation tasks.
+We finetune our model end-to-end on MS COCO \cite{mscoco} for the object detection and instance segmentation tasks.
 We replace the ViT backbone with our pretrained LoMaR model in the ViTDet \cite{li2022exploring} and ViTAE \cite{zhang2022vitaev2} frameworks.
 We report object detection results in $\text{AP}^{\text{box}}$ and instance segmentation results in $\text{AP}^{\text{mask}}$.